kh3dron/notes/neuroscience/every_life_is_on_fire.md

   - science doesn't have to disagree with christian or hebrew scripture about this
 - 2 - Staff and Snake
   - Reductionism used to be popular, but has fallen out of style since the discovery of modern physics in the early 1900s
+  - Even problems which appear simple can be easily tipped deep into complexity - neutonian mechanics of two orbitting bodies are easy, but add one more and the three body problem becomes chaotic